AJTRP/AE5810-thesis/README.md

 # thesis
-Code and documents, as part of the AE5810 thesis
+Code and documents, as part of the AE5810 thesis.
+Please ???